Anouar1611/Anouar1611.github.io/_posts/2019-08-08-text-and-typography.md

 ```

 I was working with confugration based Java Annotations configuration because it's more efficient and preformant than the XML configuration , if you're working with the config based XML-configuration , there is no problem to do this config .

 So , the Output is something like this :

 ```console

 Inside getCircle
 Running Advice
 Inside getName of Circle

 ```

-## Conclusion
+# Conclusion

 ***

-That’s all for Spring AOP Example Tutorial, I hope you learned the basics of AOP with Spring and can learn more from examples.
+That’s all for Spring AOP Example Tutorial, and you have seen how  AOP encapsulates all of these cross-cutting concerns into something called an Aspect.
+I hope you learned the basics of AOP with Spring and can learn more from examples.

 Wish you that you enjoy this blog !!
-## Reverse Footnote

-[^footnote]: The footnote source.